© Bank of America Corporation. All rights reserved.

 If it all seems a bit daunting, it needn’t be.
 Your private wealth advisor has resources that can help to make it easier to bring your legacy planning into focus, organize your important information and identify steps you may want to take to help make your vision for the future a reality.

 A trust could be a critical element in your plan.
-As Michael Pelzar, Head of National Trust Services at U.S. Trust,* points out, “Many people assume that trusts are used only by very wealthy individuals who are looking to minimize taxes.
+As Michael Pelzar, Head of National Trust Services at Bank of America,* points out, “Many people assume that trusts are used only by very wealthy individuals who are looking to minimize taxes.
 But they can be a powerful legacy planning tool for many people.
 That’s why we encourage anyone who has $3 million or more in assets, or lives in a state with an estate or inheritance tax, to consider a trust."

 One option is a revocable or “living trust.”
 It’s a highly flexible type of trust that can be structured in a way that enables you to: